PhillipHoejbjerg/ClimateGraph/index.md

 |:--------------:|:------------:|-------------|
 | **Modularity** |    0.0082    | 0.92        |

 The table shows how the original partition of only 3 communities is an almost undivided network, meaning there don't seem to be much of a rule about who's talking to who based on opinion.
-The newly found partitions have way higher modularity, however, that comes as no surprise as it's been split into 100 different communities.
+The newly found partitions have way higher modularity, however, that comes as no surprise as it's been split into 100 different communities, in the best possible way according to Louvain.

 Diving into each of these communities, we can take a look at the distribution of opinions within them.
 Ideally, if we were to prove echo-chambers, we'd like to see a majority of one opinion within each, however as seen below, that is not the case.

 {% include ZoomNetwork4.html %}

 First of all, the figure clearly shows a majority of neutral opinions within each community, something that comes as no surprise after seeing the network.
 The top-most plot is sorted based on size of each community, while the bottom-most has been normalized to show the distribution within each.
-Once only considering the distribution of Pro vs. Anti, there seem to be a trend of Anti dominating the communities - something we also saw way back in the first plot of the blog-post.
+Once only considering the distribution of Pro vs. Anti, there seem to be a trend of Anti dominating the communities - something we also saw hinted at way back in the first plot of the blog-post.
 In general, however, none of the communities indicate echo-chambers of any opinion.

-**Diving deeper into communities**

-In order to do qualitative analysis on the communities and their textual contents, we're diving further into 4 specific communities, based on the following criterias;
+In order to do *qualitative* analysis on the communities and their textual contents, we're diving further into 4 specific communities, one for each of the following criterias;

-> Neutral: Community with the largest proportion of neutral opinions.
+* Neutral: Community with the largest proportion of neutral opinions.

-> Anti: Community with the largest proportion of anti opinions.
+* Anti: Community with the largest proportion of anti opinions.

-> Pro: Community with the largest proportion of pro opinions.
+* Pro: Community with the largest proportion of pro opinions.

-> Balanced: Community with the smallest difference between its anti and pro proportions.
+* Balanced: Community with the smallest difference between its anti and pro proportions.

 {% include bar_all_4.html %}

-The bar-plots showing the distribution of each of the 4 communities is seen above, while the wordclouds, based on only the unique words of each community, is visualized below.
+The bar-plots showing the distribution of each of the 4 communities is seen above, while the wordclouds, based only on the unique words of each community, is visualized below.

 {% include ZoomNetwork6.html %}

-The Pro- wordcloud is full of words like 'forage', 'poultry', 'butcher', 'food' and 'science', while Anti- has words like 'superstitious', 'emission', 'repercussion' etc. - All words you'd expect to see in a climate debate.
+The Pro- wordcloud is full of words like 'forage', 'poultry', 'butcher' and 'science', while Anti- has words like 'superstitious', 'emission', 'repercussion' etc. - all of which are words you'd expect to see in a climate debate.
 The blue *balanced* wordcloud however, funnily enough, seems as though it's made up of characters and places from *Game of Thrones*, such as 'Qarth', 'Daenerys' and 'Ramsay'.
+Indicating that the Reddit querying keywords used,  might've had some overlap with the terminology of the Game of Thrones discussion on Reddit - This however, is only a single community out of an initial 8706.

 Finally, the community-network of each community is visualized below.
-The second network, 'High on Anti', could indicate an echo-chamber, as the larger node has a majority of red-colored nodes around it.
-Overall, however, that is the only indication of any echo-chambers so far.

 {% include ZoomNetwork5.html %}

-The network could also indicate that the opinion of the hub is influenced by the larger middle-node, which is why we'll take a look at authorities and their effect on the hubs surrounding them later in this blogpost.
+The second network, 'High on Anti', looks like it could indicate an echo-chamber at first, as the larger node has a majority of red-colored nodes around it.
+As none of the linked nodes have any connection to each-other, however, the network more likely seems to resemble that of an *authority node and its hub*!

+**Authorities and hubs**